Fish and Wildlife Service, Interior.

 (1) Future development projects.
 We identified four proposed critical habitat units that may be subject to future development pressure based on communication with local planners and stakeholders.
 No specific plans exist, however, for development in these units.
 To the extent that development is planned, critical habitat designation may result in recommendations for conservation as described in Chapter 3 of the DEA.
 Lacking data and information about the likelihood and characteristics of development, potential impacts are not quantified.

 (2) Grazing and Farming.
 Twenty-three of the proposed critical habitat units overlap with parcels identified as supporting grazing; 13 of these units include areas being considered for exclusion.
 Ten of the proposed critical habitat units overlap with parcels identified as supporting farming activities; five of these units include areas being considered for exclusion.
-While critical habitat is unlikely to directly affect these activities through section 7 consultation, stakeholders are concerned that: (a) The designation would result in changes in the way that the State or county manage these lands; and (b) critical habitat would generate perceptional effects on land values to the extent that potential buyers expect future economic opportunities on these lands to be restricted in some way.
+While critical habitat is unlikely to directly affect these activities through Start Printed Page 6791section 7 consultation, stakeholders are concerned that: (a) The designation would result in changes in the way that the State or county manage these lands; and (b) critical habitat would generate perceptional effects on land values to the extent that potential buyers expect future economic opportunities on these lands to be restricted in some way.
 These potential impacts are not quantified due to substantial uncertainty regarding their magnitude; they are, however, provided for consideration regarding potential effects of critical habitat on farming and grazing, as discussed in Chapter 5 of the DEA.

 As we stated earlier, we are soliciting data and comments from the public on the draft economic analysis, as well as all aspects of the proposed rule and our amended required determinations.
 We may revise the proposed rule or supporting documents to incorporate or address information we receive during the public comment period.
 In particular, we may exclude an area from critical habitat if the Secretary determines that the benefits of excluding the area outweigh the benefits of including the area, provided the exclusion will not result in the extinction of the species.